 10. Practice your Italian language as much as possible.
 Don’t be afraid of making mistakes; you will.
 But the locals will appreciate your efforts and you will learn much quicker that way.

 Ready to pack your bags?
-Find out more about semester, summer and January term study abroad in Rome on our website.
+Find out more about semester, summer and J-term study abroad in Rome on our website.